Element Yachts

 Element Yachts is a second generation Canadian boatbuilding company located in Erin, Ontario.
-The company is currently producing the Element line of express cruiser boats with the first model of the series, the 27 ft Element 270 EXC beginning production in 2005.
+The company offers the Element line of express cruiser boats.
+The first model of the series was the 27 ft Element 270 EXC, which began production in 2005.
 Element Yachts focuses primarily on the powerboat sector of the boating market, and sells its products worldwide.

 Group structure

-Element Yachts is a subsidiary of the Element Corporation which consists of the following companies:
+Element Yachts is a subsidiary of the Element Corporation which consists of: